 Saddleworth Moor Wildfires - June 2018

-We were recently called in to assist the emergency services fight the wildfires on Saddleworth Moor.
+We were also a primary responder to support the emergency services fight the wildfires on Saddleworth Moor in June 2018.
 For 2 days that week, we were the only aerial asset available to landowners and Fire & Rescue teams to help prevent further spread of this terrible incident.

 The videos below show the fire-front upon our arrival on scene on the first full morning, a front that stretched nearly 3km at that time, and our water pick-up from Chew Reservoir: